6 Best Things To Do in La Palma - Points of Interest & Attractions

 La Palma is (fortunately) still untouched by mass tourism, as most visitors come here for an active holiday, to enjoy the amazing scenery and discover the island on foot.

 What To Do in La Palma - Places to visit and attractions

-During the summertime you can combine an active holiday with a beach holiday, and you can enjoy the beautiful natural beaches in La Palma, with a dark black sand that won't let you forget that you are visiting a volcanic island.
+During the summertime, you can combine an active holiday with a beach holiday, and you can enjoy the beautiful natural beaches in La Palma, with dark black sand that won't let you forget that you are visiting a volcanic island.

 1. Caldera de Taburiente National Park